 our silent praise.
 With each orange and potato

-we proclaim a weary hallelujah.
+we proclaim our weary hallelujah.

 If you appreciate receiving the poems of O Nobly Born, I'd love your financial support.
 You can make a $10 donation here by credit card or a donation of any amount through paypal at paypal@growinghumankindness.com.
 I cherish every donation, as they support my work and enable me to offer these poems freely to all.